Ziggeo/ziggeo-wordpress-plugin/readme.txt

 = Support =

 We provide active support to all that have any questions or need any assistance with our plugin or our service.
 To submit your questions simply go to our [Help Center](https://ziggeo.zendesk.com/hc/en-us)

 = Recording =

 You control the length of the videos, the tags associated witht the same (by default we pre-set the tags to "wordpress", username of the submitter as reported by WordPress and (new) where the video was made - "post"/"comment" )

 Recordings can be processed on our end to include any effects or filters that you have previously set, while you are still using only few lines of human readable short codes.

 = Playback =

 You just tell us the video that you wish to play and how you want it to look - full customization possible - allowing your videos to blend into your WordPress website and to amaze your website visitors.

 = Video Uploads =

 You want to allow uploads?
 Want to turn them into playable videos right after uploading?
-This has never been easier - you simply set the recorder to allow uploads, or use our predefined uploading template and you are good to go.
+This has never been easier - you simply set the recorder to allow uploads, or use our predefined uploading template (`[ziggeouploader]`) and you are good to go.
 All videos uploaded through the same would be possible to be played back for you.

 = Templates =

 Ziggeo plugin is now powered by templates allowing you to quickly set up the template in the "template builder" part of the plugin and then simply reference from your posts, pages and comments.
 There is no limit in the amount of templates you can have and it is up to you how you will use them.

 You can also set default templates for your comments - for playback and recording so we got you covered there as well.

+= Improvements and Feedback =

-If you experience any issues with the plugin, please let us know at support@ziggeo.com
+If you experience any issues with the plugin, please let us know.
+You can do that through options shown in plugins `Contact Us` tab, or if you were in contact with us before, just let us know in the same manner as before.

+We value your suggestions in regards to all aspects of our service and plugin as well, so use this and don't be afraid to help us help you.

 == Installation ==